Trans / Non-Binary / Gender Nonconforming Health and Wellness

 The NYU-sponsored Student Health Insurance plan provides coverage for transition-related care, including but not limited to:

 - Gender affirming surgeries (also known as sex reassignment surgeries (SRS))

 For specific benefit information, including levels of in-network and out-of-network coverage, refer to the Student Health Insurance guide.

 Questions related to health care billing, payments, referral arrangements or health insurance?
 You can contact our Patient Financial Services Specialist by calling (212) 443-1010 or emailing firstname.lastname@example.org.

 Sexual violence can affect anyone, regardless of sex, gender, and sexual orientation.
 Sexual violence can happen with someone you have just met, with an intimate partner, or with a stranger in a bias attack.
 Sometimes a sexual encounter may leave a person feeling confused, angry, or violated, even if they have not defined their experience as sexual assault or sexual harassment.
 Your behavior or decisions do not cause sexual violence.
 No one asks to be sexually assaulted or sexually harassed.
-If you or someone you know has experienced sexual assault, violence or harassment, contact the Wellness Exchange (24/7) at (212) 443-9999 to get confidential support and access to resources, Sexual Misconduct Support Services, or the NYU Bias Response Line at (212) 998-2277 or email@example.com.
+If you or someone you know has experienced sexual assault, violence or harassment, contact the Wellness Exchange (24/7) at (212) 443-9999 to get confidential support and access to resources, Sexual and Relationship Respect Services, or the NYU Bias Response Line at (212) 998-2277 or email@example.com.